 Then multiplying by a constant, we find cryoscopic freezing temperature change.
-By reducing the temperature of crystallization (freezing) of the solvent - water, we will find the crystallization temperature (-27) vodka.
+By reducing the crystallization temperature (freezing) of the solvent - water, we will find the crystallization temperature (-27) vodka.

-The fact that both during boiling (the solvent evaporates), and during the crystallization (solvent crystals evolve) solute concentration increase and there is a further reduction in the crystallization temperature or an increase in of boiling point.
+The fact that both during boiling (the solvent evaporates) and during the crystallization (solvent crystals evolve), solute concentration increase, and there is a further reduction in the crystallization temperature or an increase in boiling point.

-The methods of cleaning substances are based on this effect, i.e. cleaning of solvent, e.g. water from impurities which can not be removed by conventional filtration.
+The methods of cleaning substances are based on this effect, i.e., cleaning of solvent, e.g., water from impurities that can not be removed by conventional filtration.

-Crystallizing solvent (particularly in the beginning of crystallization) contains fewer impurities (dissolved substances) than in the remaining solution.
-Repeatedly repeating the crystallization of the solution and each time removing impurities enriched residue solution, we can achieve a significant degree of purification (crystallization method).
-The same thing happens when boiling - steam contains less impurities in comparison to the remaining solution.
-The resulting vapor is condensed again and again evaporated, achieving cleaning of the impurities (distillation method).
+Crystallizing solvent (particularly at the beginning of crystallization) contains fewer impurities (dissolved substances) than in the remaining solution.
+Repeatedly repeating the solution's crystallization and removing impurities enriched residue solution, we can achieve a significant degree of purification (crystallization method).
+The same thing happens when boiling - steam contains fewer impurities in comparison to the remaining solution.
+The resulting vapor is condensed again and again evaporated, achieving the impurities' cleaning (distillation method).

 There is a calculator to determine the initial freezing and boiling solution below.